rubyforgood/human-essentials/README.md

 Thanks for checking us out!
 Check out our [Contributing Guidelines](https://github.com/rubyforgood/human-essentials/blob/main/CONTRIBUTING.md) on how to contribute.

-### Pull Request Merging

-At this point, someone will work with you on doing a code review.
-If the automated tests gives :+1: to the PR merging, we can then do any additional (staging) testing as needed.
-Finally if all looks good the core team will merge your code in; if your feature branch was in this main repository, the branch will be deleted after the PR is merged.
-Deploys are currently done about once a week!

-### In-flight Pull Requests

-Sometimes we want to get a PR up there and going so that other people can review it or provide feedback, but maybe it's incomplete.
-This is OK, but if you do it, please tag your PR with `in-progress` label so that we know not to review / merge it.

 ### Becoming a Repo Contributor

 Users that are frequent contributors and are involved in discussion (join the slack channel! :)) may be given direct Contributor access to the Repo so they can submit Pull Requests directly instead of Forking first.

-### Stay Scoped

-Try to keep your PRs limited to one particular issue, and don't make changes that are out of scope for that issue.
-If you notice something that needs attention but is out of scope, please [create a new issue](https://github.com/rubyforgood/human-essentials/issues/new).

 ## Debugging
 If starting server directly, via `rail s` or `rail console`, or built-in debugger in RubyMine, then you can use `binding.pry` to debug.
 Drop the pry where you want the execution to pause.